AL-SAFWAN/tms/README.md

     }

 ```
+## Entity Relationships and Application context

+### Users

+The `Users` table is central to the TMS, containing information about individuals interacting with the system.
+Each user has a distinct ID, username, email, role (Requester, Helpdesk Agent, or SysAdmin), and a hashed password for security.

+- **Requests Tickets**: Users with the role of Requester can create tickets, indicating a one-to-many relationship between `Users` and `Tickets` (one user can request multiple tickets).
+- **Assigned Tickets**: Users with the role of Helpdesk Agent can be assigned to tickets, which is also a one-to-many relationship (one agent can be assigned to multiple tickets).
+- **Comments**: Users can leave comments on tickets, signifying a one-to-many relationship between `Users` and `Comments` (a user can make multiple comments on different tickets).
+- **Activity Logs**: Every user action (like ticket and comment creation, updates, or deletions) is logged, showing a one-to-many relationship between `Users` and `ActivityLogs` (a user can have multiple activity log entries).

+### Tickets

+`Tickets` represent submitted issues, inquiries, or requests.
+They include details like title, description, priority, status, creation and (optionally) resolution dates, and link back to the requester and the assigned agent.

+- **Requester**: Connects to the `Users` table to identify who raised the ticket, a many-to-one relationship (many tickets can be requested by a single user).
+- **Assigned Agent**: Also links to the `Users` table but specifies the Helpdesk Agent assigned to resolve the ticket, another many-to-one relationship (many tickets can be assigned to a single agent, though some may not be assigned right away).
+- **Comments**: Has a one-to-many relationship with the `Comments` table since a ticket can have multiple comments, facilitating discussion and updates on the ticket's resolution.

+### Comments

+`Comments` enable discussion about a ticket between users and helpdesk agents.
+Each comment is tied to a specific ticket and authored by a user.

+- **Linked to Tickets**: Establishes a many-to-one relationship with `Tickets`, as multiple comments can pertain to a single ticket.
+- **Made by Users**: Indicates a many-to-one relationship with `Users`, as a user can author multiple comments on various tickets.

+### ActivityLogs

+`ActivityLogs` chronicle the actions users take within the TMS, such as creating, updating, or viewing tickets and comments, detailing the activity type and timestamp.

+- **User Activities**: Demonstrates a one-to-many relationship with `Users`, as multiple activity logs can be generated by a single user's actions within the system.

+This outline elucidates how the TMS's entities interact, offering a comprehensive overview of the system's structure and the flow of data.

 # Backend Architecture Overview

 The backend of the Ticket Management System (TMS) is designed following the principles of Clean Architecture, ensuring the separation of concerns, scalability, and ease of maintenance.
 This architecture allows us to decouple the system into independent layers, each with a specific responsibility, enhancing the testability and flexibility of the codebase.